 Each year Kirkland receives over 500 applications for its 30 vacation scheme places.
 Following a video interview stage, the firm runs assessment days in late January and early February and invites 20 to 25 applicants to each.
 The day involves a group exercise, an interview and an in-tray exercise.
 Our graduate recruitment source tells us the first is designed to assess how well candidates interact and work with other people, “which is important given trainees will often be working in small teams” while the latter tests their ability to prioritise.

 Usually there are two fortnight-long spring and summer vacation schemes each year.
 Vac schemers sit with a supervisor during their placement, but “this is just a location” according to our source.
 They told us: “Students are actively encouraged to seek out work from all areas, and their supervisor, trainee mentor and the graduate recruitment team are all on hand to point them in the right direction.”
 Trainees recalled this as “a great opportunity to experience the work of different practice groups” and “everyone is so friendly that you don’t feel nervous about approaching groups, even if it’s something you’re not used to!”

 It's unlikely vacation schemers will see a live transaction from start to finish, so the firm provides a mock transaction in which the students conduct a negotiation exercise, hammer out the terms of a sponsorship deal and attend a signing meeting to close the deal.

 The firm also runs practice group overview sessions to give vacation schemers a chance to learn more about different departments and network with relevant figures.
 Everyone is allocated a trainee buddy, and there are various socials.
-Recent social events have included a private cookery lesson and a high speed boat trip on the Thames!
+Social events in 2019 included a private cookery lesson and a high speed boat trip on the Thames!